pagkly/Zed/Investopedia3/Money Market Fund Definition.md

 A money market fund is a kind of mutual fund that invests in highly liquid, near-term instruments.
 These instruments include cash, cash equivalent securities, and high-credit-rating, debt-based securities with a short-term maturity (such as U.S. Treasuries).
 Money market funds are intended to offer investors high liquidity with a very low level of risk.
 Money market funds are also called money market mutual funds.

-On March 18, 2020, the Federal Reserve announced the [Money Market Mutual Fund Liquidity Facility (MMLF)](https://www.investopedia.com/money-market-mutual-fund-liquidity-facility-4800304).
+On March 18, 2020, the Federal Reserve announced the [[Money Market Mutual Fund Liquidity Facility (MMLF)]](https://www.investopedia.com/money-market-mutual-fund-liquidity-facility-4800304).
 This is a lending program that lends money to banks so they can purchase assets from money market funds, ensuring those funds' liquidity during the COVID-19 crisis.

-While they sound similar in name, a money market fund is not the same as a [money market account](https://www.investopedia.com/terms/m/moneymarketaccount.asp) (MMA).
+While they sound similar in name, a money market fund is not the same as a [[money market account]](https://www.investopedia.com/terms/m/moneymarketaccount.asp) (MMA).
 A money market fund is an investment that is sponsored by an investment fund company.
 Therefore, it carries no guarantee of principal.
 A money market account is a type of interest-earning savings account.
 Money market accounts are offered by financial institutions.
 They are insured by the [Federal Deposit Insurance Corporation](https://www.investopedia.com/terms/f/fdic.asp) (FDIC), and they typically have limited transaction privileges.

 ### Key Takeaways